Bira/octopus-carnival/_posts/2018-06-20-modern-delver-loadouts.md

 rules are taken from GURPS High-Tech.

-The goal is for these loadouts to be at least as effective and no heavier than the original loadouts - if possible they should be both lighter and better.
+The goal is for these loadouts to be at least as effective and no heavier than the originals - if possible they should be both lighter and better.
 They're inevitably going to end up being more _expensive_, but even a "settled" modern character has access to four times the entire life savings of a starting medieval adventurer, so keeping price down isn't as big of a priority.

 ## A Note on Clothing

 If you follow the rules from High-Tech, your weight savings start with the good old set of Ordinary Clothing every character gets!
 The totally generic set from Dungeon Fantasy weights 1 kg (2 lbs.), but TL 8 garments weight half that.
-As every delver knows, every pound you save is another pound of treasure you can bring home!
+It might not seem much, but every pound you save is another pound of treasure you can bring home!
 The same savings would apply to winter and arctic clothing, which is good news if that portal opens into a winter wasteland.

 ## A Note on Food